 - Pan sizes: for years (when I had a Cafe) I made this cake in a tube pan or individual loaves (2 large ones per recipe).
 You can also make cupcakes.

-How to make carrot cake
+Steps to make a carrot layer cake

 This cake seems much more laborious than it is.